Practical Nursing (PN) Program Handbook

 The provincial practical nursing program (PPNP) is designed to provide learners with the knowledge, skills, judgments, and attitudes to perform to the full range of competencies as identified by the College of Licensed Practical Nurses of British Columbia.
 The curriculum provides a learning experience that is integrated, professional, collaborative, and culturally sensitive with an aim to prepare graduates to care for individuals (and by extension, families of individuals) at multiple life stages and in a variety of practice settings.

-Consistent with the CLPNBC Baseline Competencies for Licensed Practical Nurses' Professional Practice, the focus for beginner's practice is "care of clients with less complex and more predictable outcomes".
+Consistent with the British Columbia College of Nursing Professionals (BCCNP), and the Canadian Council for Practical Nurse Regulators (CCPNR) Entry-to-Practice Competencies for Licensed Practical Nurses, the focus for beginner's practice is "care of clients with less complex and more predictable outcomes".
 Additionally, upon successful completion of the program, learners will possess the competencies to successfully complete the Canadian Practical Nurse Registration Exam (CPNRE).

 With this curriculum, caring is viewed as a core concept.
 Practical Nurses foster client empowerment in care planning and decision making, and are cognisant of their unique biological, psychosocial, spiritual, cultural, and environmental complexity.
 Practical Nurses care for clients across the lifespan, providing safe, knowledgeable, and integrated care through critical thinking and clinical judgement.